modernweb-dev/web/docs/docs/test-runner/commands.md

 ### Select option

-The `selectOption` command allows you to select an option in a `<select>` tag by either a single value, a label string or as multiple values, depending on the specific implementations of the browser laucher you're using.
+The `selectOption` command allows you to select an option in a `<select>` tag by either a single value, a label string or as multiple values, depending on the specific implementations of the browser launcher you're using.
 Once selected, the native `change` and `input` events are dispatched automatically.
 The `selectOption` command needs the CSS selector to locate the `<select>` by and the value, label, or values to select.
 The function is async and should be awaited.

 The three major launchers all have different support for selecting options, and the `selectOption` takes this into account.Attempting to select an option via a method that is not implemented in the provided launcher will produce errors.
 Each supported launcher's option selection support is documented below.